 Listed below are the major components of the official canvass.
 These components must be performed in a particular order.
 The day after the election, Vote By Mail ballots currently in-house and those turned in at the Vote Centers are processed and tallied (this process may take up to 10 days).
 As soon as the Vote By Mail ballots are processed, the Vote/No Vote procedure, which takes about seven days to complete, is started.
 Once the Vote/No Vote component is completed, the Provisional ballots are processed.
 This process takes approximately seven days.
 Throughout the canvass, the Audits are conducted.
-The damaged and remade ballots are reviewed and completed, and the Vote By Mail and Poll write-in ballots are reviewed and tallied.
+The damaged and remade ballots are reviewed and completed, and the Vote By Mail and In-Person Voting Site write-in ballots are reviewed and tallied.

-Roster Reconciliation: Following the close of the polls election night, precinct officers are responsible for completing the Official Ballot Statement, which is located on the front cover of each precinct’s Master Roster.
+Roster Reconciliation: Following the close of the In-Person Voting Sites election night, precinct officers are responsible for completing the Official Ballot Statement, which is located on the front cover of each precinct’s Master Roster.
 As part of the official canvass, the number of signatures indicated by the inspector on the roster is compared to the number of ballots tabulated by the computer tally system.

-1 Percent Manual Vote Tally: All voted ballots from a randomly selected 1 percent of the 630 precincts are manually tallied and balanced against the computer counts to verify the accuracy of the election tally system.
+1 Percent Manual Vote Tally: All voted ballots from a randomly selected 1 percent of the total precincts are manually tallied and balanced against the computer counts to verify the accuracy of the election tally system.
 This process is required by law.

 - The following ballots are withheld from the tally system on election night.
 Once eligibility is determined, these ballots are added to the election results.
 Withheld ballot types include: